 The grounds, including a maze, look out over the olive groves of southern Tuscany.
 And the narrow cobblestone streets are a delight to explore.
 Breakfast and Internet connectivity are included.

-Our Favorite Places to Stay in Italy: Southern Version
+Our Favorite Lodging in Italy: Southern version

 Il Lavatoio, Castel di Sangro

 Although not technically in the south of Italy, Alan and I stayed at Il Lavatoio—the Italian Wash House—while traveling from Rome to Italy’s Adriatic Coast at the beginning of a southern Italy road trip.
 The converted laundry offers charming accommodations, along with a room dedicated to historical artifacts gathered from the site.